May 19, 2026

-Facial eczema costs the New Zealand sheep and beef industry an estimated $332 million annually, and a three-year data collection programme is now underway to build a model that can predict where and when it will strike.
+Facial eczema (FE) costs the New Zealand sheep and beef industry an estimated $332 million annually, and a three-year data collection programme to build a model that can predict where and when it will strike is looking to change that.

 Dr Cara Brosnahan, principal scientist at Beef + Lamb New Zealand says farmers have been sending in samples every two weeks from October to May across three years, allowing researchers to map where the spores actually exist in New Zealand.
-The data feeds into a predictive model, with prevention the goal.
+With prevention the goal, the data feeds into a predictive model.

-“Facial eczema, you have to prevent it rather than there is no cure.
+“Facial eczema, you have to prevent it, there is no cure.

-“So it’s really important that as early as possible you know if it’s going to be a high-risk year or through the season if you know what management you need to do.”
+“It’s really important that as early as possible you know if it’s going to be a high-risk year, or through the season if you know what management you need to do.”

 Spores have been detected as far south as Otago over the three years, she says.
 The fungus is present at low numbers, but the fact it can grow there is what matters.

 Parasites are the other major priority, with an estimated cost to some farms of $100,000 a year.
-Beef + Lamb has launched FastWorm ID, a test that identifies worm species from a faecal sample, says Brosnahan.
+Beef + Lamb has launched FastWorm ID, a test that identifies worm species from a faecal sample.
 The test is run by Awanui Veterinary and is accessed through a vet.

 “It gives you that information faster, so you can actually make those decisions in a timely manner,” Brosnahan says.